remyShift/SAO_Chronicles_Launcher/README.md

   * You do not need to have Java installed to run the launcher.
 * 📰 News feed natively built into the launcher.
 * ⚙️ Intuitive settings management, including a Java control panel.
-* Supports all of our servers.
+* Full support for SAO Chronicles server.
-  * Switch between server configurations with ease.
+  * Easily access all server features.
-  * View the player count of the selected server.
+  * View the number of connected players.
 * Automatic updates.
-That's right, the launcher updates itself.
+The launcher updates itself.
 * View the status of Mojang's services.

 This is not an exhaustive list.
-Download and install the launcher to gauge all it can do!
+Download and install the launcher to discover all it can do!

 #### Need Help?
 [Check the wiki.][wiki]